Looking to test mobile websites in your desktop browser?

 User-Agent Switcher for Chrome

 User-Agent Switcher for Chrome is one of the easiest and fastest ways of switching between User Agents.
 After installing this tiny extension, a new icon will become available in the browser's top menu.
-It gives you access to a simple drop-down list including over 30 different UAs grouped by browsers.
+It gives you access to a simple drop-down list with different UAs grouped by browsers.

 The add-on also allows you to upload custom User Agents which become available directly from the drop-down list.
 After switching the User Agent, you get a different browsing experience until the UA is changed back.

-Another neat User Agent switching solution is User Agent Switcher for Firefox by Chris Pederick.
+Another neat User Agent switching solution is User Agent Switcher for Firefox by Linder.
 This extension adds a User Agent option in the Tools tab in the top Menu Bar.
 It allows you to choose from a very modest list of preloaded User Agents, as well as add save your own UAs for future use.
-As with the Chrome extension, changing the User Agent in Chris Pederick’s tool means the whole browsing experience changes.
+As with the Chrome extension, changing the User Agent means the whole browsing experience changes.

 Why change User Agents?